 Home theatre projectors are most often recommended for:

 - Home theatre such as movies and TV

 - Photo presentations or slideshows

 Business projectors are meant to be used in large spaces, so they need to be powerful and bright.
 In fact, data or business projectors are often brighter than home theatre projectors because they often need to compensate for overhead lighting or windows in some large meeting spaces.
-Business projectors often easily connect to laptop computers, either via cable such as HDMI, or Wi-Fi so that sharing presentations or files is easy.
+Business projectors often easily connect to laptop computers, either via cables such as HDMI, or Wi-Fi so that sharing presentations or files is easy.
 Because they’re used in remote or out-of-office locations, a business projector is often portable.